exercism/website-copy/tracks/python/exercises/matrix/mentoring.md

 Point out that this takes twice the storage, and that constructing a column on the fly isn't that difficult.

+### String splitting choices

+For the first `split()`, Python provides a handy `str.splitlines()` so an explicit `str.split("\n")` isn't needed; Python can help figure out line separators for you!

+The `str.split()` function defaults to splitting on all whitespace.
+Since we don't want whitespace in the entry we pass to `int()`, it's safe to assume any whitespace in the data is a valid split point.
+If the student specifies `str.split(" ")`, you can ask if the argument is needed.

+#### Loop Choices

+Often a student will build the list using an explicit list index, opting to loop over `range(len(list))`.
+Point out that rarely is the index actually what is needed in a loop.
+If they are using the index and the element, mention the `enumerate()` built-in.

+If the solution contains two loops, point out that iterating over the data is expensive and why do it twice when it can be done just one time.

 ### To Copy or not to Copy